C0L/Homa-NIC/README.md

 ## Application Programming Interface

 Each user applications are allocated four memory regions, which are used to carry out all critical path interactions with the network interface card.
 At a high level these are the following:
-1) Host-to-Card metadata: User applications initiating sendmsg and recvmsg requests
+1) Host-to-Card Metadata: User applications initiating sendmsg and recvmsg requests
-2) Card-to-Host metadata: The return result from a sendmsg or recvmsg request
+2) Card-to-Host Metadata: The return result from a sendmsg or recvmsg request
-3) Host-to-Card msg buff: Buffer of message data a user sends with a sendmsg request
+3) Host-to-Card Messages: Buffer of message data a user sends onto the network via a sendmsg request
-4) Card-to-Host msg buff: Buffer for message data a user receivers with a recvmsg request.
+4) Card-to-Host Messages: Buffer for message data a user receives from the network via a recvmsg request.

 The steps to access these memory regions are discuessed within the kernel module and application section.
 We deal here only with the application interface once the channel has been opened.